aurea-software/dcm-web/README.md

-# Dockerized DCM web application (2015 R)
+# Dockerized DCM web application (AmFam)
-Docker image for DCM web application (2015 R).
+Docker image for DCM web application (AmFam).

 # Environment Variables
 The container should be properly configured with following environment variables.